bdcorps/candymail/README.md

 3. There is currently no `Unsubscribe` option in the emails.
 Being worked on right now.
 4. Only supports GMail.
 More providers being added right now.

+## Looking to contribute?
+Read the `CONTRIBUTING.md` and pick up issues to work on from the Project Roadmap [here](/wiki/Project-Roadmap).

 Got Feedback?
 Hit me up at <a href="mailto:sunnyashiin@gmail.com">sunnyashiin@gmail.com</a> \
 Now available for freelance work.